OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

 Charged systems
 -----------------
-We can treat  charged systems by setting ``General.NetCharge``.
+CONQUEST uses periodic boundary conditions, which require overall charge neutrality.
+However, charged systems can be modelled: if an excess of electrons is specified by the user, a uniform positive background charge is added automatically to restore overall neutrality.
+At present, there are no correction schemes implemented, so it is important to test the convergence of the energy with unit cell size and shape.
+Electrons are added by setting the parameter ``General.NetCharge``.

 ::

    General.NetCharge 1.0

-This net charge is the charge of the unit cell, and the background charge is adopted.
+This gives the number of extra electrons to be added to the unit cell, beyond the valence electrons.

 Go to :ref:`top <groundstate>`